shalinilal/DataAnalysis/README.md

-# Electronic Data Analysis Software
+# Electronic Devices Data Analysis Software

 This software analyzes data from semiconductor electronic devices like transistors and diodes.
 This software outputs trends, data plots, statistical deductions for different types of device measurements and experiment conditions.
 This software has been used extensively to analyze 20 million data points spanning across 100s of advanced semiconductor devices like
 * Lateral transistors like HEMT, FETS